-What is MedicAlert?
 It’s not just a medical ID.
 MedicAlert is peace of mind, knowing that if your loved one falls or has a medical emergency, MedicAlert Foundation has their back – and yours.
-With a MedicAlert ID and membership, your loved one’s medical history and emergency information is stored, safe and secure, in their MedicAlert profile.
+With a MedicAlert ID and protection plan, your loved one’s medical history and emergency information is stored, safe and secure, in their MedicAlert profile.

 How does it work?

 Emergency response teams are trained to look for a MedicAlert ID.
 Should your loved one have an emergency, accessing the MedicAlert ID number on the member’s bracelet, necklace or tag will connect first responders to MedicAlert’s 24/7 MedicAlert Emergency Response Team.
 In an emergency, they will relay your loved one’s complete medical history and list of emergency contacts, providing first responders with a detailed health record and action plan.